-The Flowering Chair is a ceremonial object made of ceramics.
+The Flower Offering Chair is a ceremonial object made of ceramics.
 Satyendra Pakhalé explains: "In this project, the object is really not about sitting itself as a utilitarian need; it’s the whole notion of sitting and welcoming people, symbolically offering flowers.
 That is how the Flower Offering Chair was born.”
-Two removable vases are designed to be placed in the top of the backrest for ease of use.
-This design is available in a limited edition of 7 + 3 AP.

 Pakhalé has lectured worldwide and was invited to head the Master of Design for Humanity & Sustainable Living at Design Academy Eindhoven from 2006 to 2010.
 His work can be found in the permanent collections of prestigious museums throughout the world, such as the Victoria & Albert Museum, Stedelijk Museum Amsterdam, Montreal Museum of Fine Arts, and Centre Pompidou.